tangentsoft/pidp8i/CONTRIBUTING.md

 ## <a id="tags" name="branches"></a> Working with Existing Tags and Branches

-The directory structure shown in second “clone and open” sequence above is more complicated than strictly necessary, but it has a number of nice properties.
+The directory structure shown in the [separate clone and open](#sep-clone-open) sequence above is more complicated than strictly necessary, but it has a number of nice properties.

 First, it collects software projects under a common top-level directory.
 I’ve used `~/src` for this example, but you are free to use any scheme